Toronto High School

 Aboriginal Education

-Toronto High School runs ongoing cultural activities and workshops for students in such areas as weaving, traditional dance, didge playing, bush tucker and medicine.
-All Aboriginal students have a Personalised Learning Pathway (PLP) that is mapped out by the student and mentor at the beginning of every year.
+All Aboriginal and Torres Strait Islander students have a Personalised Learning Pathway (PLP) with staff members of Toronto High School fulfilling the role of PLP mentors.
+Each PLP is mapped out by the student and mentor at the beginning of every year.
 The mentor follows the progress of the student throughout the year to see if they are achieving the goals they established for themselves and/or whether the goals have changed and the PLP needs to be updated.
-Throughout the year the school holds a PLP BBQ for students, families and mentors to reconnect and discuss the wellbeing and progress of the student.
+Students who reach their goals are celebrated with an end of year reward for their achievements.